HarrrrryLi/Maze-Runner/README.md

 # Maze-Runner
-Programmed by Fengru Li, Fei Tao
+Developed by Fengru Li, Fei Tao.
+Enviroment: Visual Studio

 ## Problem Intro
 There is a maze(in grid world) which is randomly generated.
 A maze runner is randomly placed in the maze(not on the wall).
 There is war-fog in the maze.
 The runner can only observe cell which is adjust with it.
 The goal is try to find a path to the destination.